Differential dataflow

 Collection[t] = sum_{s <= t} Difference[s]

 Nothing about this equation requires that the elements be totally ordered.
-We can just as easily use a partial order like (u64, u64): pairs of numbers where one is less or equal another exactly when both coordinates are, just like in our (epoch, iteration) example above.
+We can just as easily use a partial order like (u64, u64)

 Differential computation